 Need for the Project:

-The purpose of this amendment is to explicitly and clearly facilitate wireless ranging mechanisms, along with wireless data communications and network technology, to provide scalable Real Time Location Service (RTLS) support for a multitude of applications and PHY layers.
+The purpose of this amendment is to explicitly and clearly facilitate wireless ranging mechanisms, along with wireless data communications and network technology, to provide scalable Real Time Location System (RTLS) support for a multitude of applications and physical (PHY) layers.

 The IEEE 802.15.4 standard addresses many markets where there is a substantial need for both communications and determination of distances between two devices, i.e. ranging.
-The following is a representative but hardly complete set of application examples.
-Suffice it to say a variety of ranging accuracies, from centimeters to many 10s of meters, may need to be supported in any given market depending on application:
+The following is a representative set of application examples: covering a variety of accuracies, from centimeters to many 10s of meters:

 a retailer needs to determine the proximity of a shopper to specific points/displays and then send the appropriate data